-Having owned a Flymo 1200R for a while now, I feel it offers great performance at a very reasonable price.
+Having owned a Flymo 1200R for over two years now, I feel it offers great performance at a very reasonable price.

 My previous mechanical lawnmower was not that much cheaper to purchase than the Flymo 1200R and there was a fair bit of maintenance involved in keeping it in working order.
 These add to the expense and hassle of running a traditional petrol powered lawn mower.